omega-gg/documentation/fr/consulting/README.md

 ### Revamp your existing application with state of the art technology

-You have an existing multimedia application that has become hard to maintain and dated in terms of UI / UX and you want to retain the existing codebase while transitioning to something new: we are here to help.
+You have an existing multimedia application that has become hard to maintain and dated in terms of UI / UX and you want to retain the existing functionalities while transitioning to something new: we are here to help.
 We take the existing application and its implementation and port it to the Sky application kit based on the Qt framework and a state of the art libVLC video renderer.

 We'll work in tandem to rewrite and remaster your application while preserving functionalities and